brandonespencer/ReadMe-Generator-/README.md

 This is a command-line application that runs with Node.js that dynamically generates a README.md file based on input about your project.
 Check out the ExampleREADME.md in this repo as an example.

-Table of Contents

--Installation

--Usage

--Methodology

--License

--Installation

--To generate your own README, git clone the repo down to your local so you have the Node project on your local.
+To generate your own README, git clone the repo down to your local so you have the Node project on your local.

 Run npm install in order to install the following npm package dependencies as specified in the package.json: